 Lisa Wilde, Ph.D.

 Dr. Wilde is originally from Bath, PA.
 Her research focuses on the changing rhetoric of quantity in Renaissance England, examining the way numerical logic works both in early mathematical texts and in literature, particularly drama.
-She has published articles in Journal of the Northern Renaissance and Papers on Language and Literature, and is currently working on a book project tentatively titled English Numeracy and the Writing of New Worlds.
+Recent articles have appeared in Journal of the Northern Renaissance, Papers on Language and Literature, and Studies in English Literature, 1500-1900, as well as the collection A Material History of Medieval and Early Modern Ciphers (Routledge, 2017).
+She is currently working on a book project tentatively titled English Numeracy and the Writing of New Worlds

 In her spare time, Dr. Wilde enjoys calligraphy, sewing and tinkering, and is working on upgrading her coding skills.
 She lives in the Lehigh Valley with her husband and two daughters, Ada and Celia.